PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

 2. **Demographic**: This app is targeted to anyone underway on a road trip.
 The app will be more useful to long term RVers and “van lifers”, but is accessible to anyone on a multi day trip.

 3. **Data/API**
-   - The [Yelp](https://www.yelp.com/developers/documentation/v3) will be used to show the user services (campsites, restaurants, libraries) locally, or at a future destination.
+   - The [Yelp](https://www.yelp.com/developers/documentation/v3) API will be used to show the user services (campsites, restaurants, libraries) locally, or at a future destination.
 The Yelp API accepts a type of service to search for, human readable locations or lat/lon pairs for a location, and returns a list of matching businesses.

 4. **Outline**
    - **Database Schema In Order of Priority**